Meuse → Mosel → Rhine

 Important: This Trip Is for Experienced Skippers Only

-• Approaching, entering, and leaving locks under varying conditions.
+• Approaching, entering and leaving locks under varying conditions.

 • Manoeuvring in confined waters and busy fairways.

-• Planning realistic day stages based on speed, current, and lock waiting times.
+• Planning realistic day stages based on speed, current and lock waiting times.

-Familiarity with Dutch Waterways
+Familiarity with Dutch Waterways is a plus!

-• Using ANWB Waterkaarten, paper charts (e.g. 1800-series), and/or multiple navigation apps in combination.
+• Using ANWB Waterkaarten, paper charts (e.g. 1800-series) and/or multiple navigation apps in combination.

 • Understanding relevant laws and regulations, such as speed limits, priority rules and environmental restrictions.

-• Possessing the required permits and certificates for your boat, your engine, and yourself as skipper.
+• Possessing the required permits and certificates for your boat, your engine and yourself as skipper.

 • Knowing how to obtain Notices to Skippers (stremmingen, werkzaamheden, etc.) and other up-to-date information.

-You Are Responsible for Your Own Calculations
+You Are Responsible for Your Own Calculations!

-• Fuel planning: calculating range, consumption per hour, safety margins, and refuelling points for your specific engine and tank capacity.
+• Fuel planning: calculating range, consumption per hour, safety margins and refuelling points for your specific engine and tank capacity.

 • Victuals (food & water): estimating how much you and your crew need between realistic reprovisioning opportunities.

-• Energy management: understanding your battery capacity, charging options (engine/shore power/solar), and daily consumption.
+• Energy management: understanding your battery capacity, charging options (engine/shore power/solar) and daily consumption.

-On our own boat we use a detailed fuel table and calculation method to determine how far we can travel with a given fuel reserve and at which points it is wise to refill.
+On our boat we use a detailed fuel table and calculation method to determine how far we can travel with a given fuel reserve and at which points it is wise to refill.
 An example of such a method can be found on Tom’s site: fuel table & calculation example.
 We strongly recommend that you develop and maintain a similar system tailored to your own vessel.

 So, what now?
 The global thoughts...

-Our planning aims to avoid “upstream” travel as much as possible (which naturally saves fuel).
-Although that’s not entirely possible, of course.
 The route taken by De Parel, via the Zuid-Willemsvaart, is therefore our preferred option.
-Moreover, that way you enter Belgium from another side (at Lozen) and continue sailing to Neerharen, where you can choose to head toward Maastricht or continue along the Albert Canal.
+Moreover, that way you enter Belgium from another side (at Lozen) and continue navigating to Neerharen, where you can choose to head toward Maastricht or continue along the Albert Canal.
 In our route, we choose the latter option, stopping at Marina Kanne “YAKAN” in Opkanne to visit Fort Eben-Emael and the nearby caves.
 Unfortunately, from there we’ll be going against the current, since about 20 kilometers after Marina Kanne we’ll leave the Albert Canal and enter the Meuse.
 From that moment on, we’ll be in what’s known as the “upstream” section.

-Important documents for this entire trip:
+Important documents for this entire trip

 • Passport(s) and/or other identification